barkprotocol/airdrop-launchpad/README.md

-# BARK Claim Dapp
+# BARK | Airdrop Launchpad and Checker dApp

 ## Overview

-BARK Claim Dapp is a decentralized application (dApp) built on the Solana blockchain that enables users to verify their eligibility and claim BARK tokens.
+BARK Airdrop Launchpad is a decentralized application (dApp) built on the Solana blockchain that enables users to verify their eligibility and claim BARK tokens.
 This project leverages cutting-edge technologies like Next.js, TypeScript, and React while seamlessly integrating with Solana wallets to ensure an intuitive and secure user experience.

+- **Frontend**:
+  - **Next.js**: For server-side rendering and static site generation.
+  - **React**: A component-based library for creating dynamic user interfaces.
+  - **Shadcn/UI**: A collection of prebuilt UI components for faster development.
+  - **Tailwind CSS**: A utility-first CSS framework for rapid UI design.
+  - **Solana Wallet Adapter**: For integrating popular Solana wallets like Phantom, Backpack, and Solflare.

+- **Backend**:
+  - **Admin Dasboard**:
+  - **Solana Blockchain**: For decentralized token transfers, eligibility checks, and interaction with the BARK ecosystem.
+  - **Prisma ORM**: For seamless database interaction and data management.
+  - **Helius API**: For interacting with the Solana blockchain to gather transaction data and process eligibility.

+- **Deployment**:
+  - **Vercel**: Used for deploying the dApp with automatic CI/CD workflows for efficient updates and scaling.

 ## Features

-- **Wallet Connection**: Integrate with popular Solana wallets such as Phantom, Backpack, and Solflare.
+- **Wallet Connection**: Integrates with popular Solana wallets such as Phantom, Backpack, and Solflare.
-- **Eligibility Check**: Verify eligibility for BARK token airdrops directly within the dApp.
+- **Eligibility Check**: Verifies eligibility for BARK token airdrops directly within the dApp.
-- **Token Claim**: Claim BARK tokens with a single click.
+- **Token Claim**: Allows users to claim BARK tokens with a single click.
-- **Fee Calculation**: Automatically calculate and display operational and community fees.
+- **Fee Calculation**: Automatically calculates and displays operational and community fees.
 - **Multiple Transfers**: The claim process includes separate transfers for the main claim, operational fee, and community fee.
-- **Responsive Design**: Optimized for both mobile and desktop devices.
+- **Responsive Design**: Optimized for both mobile and desktop devices for a seamless experience.
 - **Blockchain Integration**: Direct interaction with the Solana blockchain for transparent and secure operations.
-- **Shadcn/UI**: Prebuilt components for enhanced UI/UX.
+- **Shadcn/UI**: Provides reusable components for enhanced UI/UX.
-- **Secure Transactions**: Handle sensitive operations with robust security measures.
+- **Secure Transactions**: Implements robust security measures for handling sensitive operations.
-- **Prisma Integration**: Utilize Prisma ORM for database interactions.
+- **Prisma Integration**: Utilizes Prisma ORM for smooth and efficient database interactions.
+- **API**: Well-documented API endpoints for developers.
+- **Documentation**: Comprehensive [technical documentation](/document) available for better understanding and integration.

+## How it Works

+The eligibility check combines multiple sources:

+- Being a BARK token holder
+- The `api/eligibility/route.ts` file by using the centralized `checkEligibility` function.
+- Presence in the hardcoded `ELIGIBLE_ADDRESSES` array
+- Presence in the CSV whitelist
+- Having unclaimed BARK tokens in the database

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- **Node.js**: Version 15.0.0 or later
+- **Node.js**: Version 20.0.0 or later.
-- **pnpm**: Version 9.15.0 or later
+- **pnpm**: Version 9.15.0 or later.
-- **Solana.web3.js**: For blockchain interactions
+- **Solana.web3.js**: For blockchain interactions.
-- **Prisma**: Installed and configured for database management
+- **Prisma**: Installed and configured for database management.
-- **Solana Wallet**: A supported wallet (e.g., Phantom, Backpack, Solflare)
+- **Solana Wallet**: A supported wallet (e.g., Phantom, Backpack, Solflare).
 - **Shadcn/UI**: Framework for reusable components

 ## Installation